simonmackinnon/clouddevopslearningblog/jekyll-clouddevopslearningblog/_posts/2020-10-16-cloud-guru-challenge.markdown

 ### Infrastructure as Code
 Everything is defined in CloudFormation (except uploading function package to S3 and publishing new versions) Some of this was HAAARD... especially setting up API Gateway to expose the DynamoDB data without using Lambda.
 This is relatively easy in the console, but I found some of the settings difficult in YAML/CloudFormation.
+As mentioned above setting the Mapping Templates for the request/response continuoulsy lead to formatting issues... until it didn't.

 ### TBD:
 * Lambda layers: the package built was little big, and some of that could be reduced by using layers, especially for the Pandas library